marshall62/developer-code-test/README.md

 `pip install -r requirements.txt`

-`export MONGODB_PORT=27017`

-If your MongoDb is running on a different port, set the above environment variable to the correct port
+If you know that your MongoDB is running on port 27017 (the default) you can skip this.
+Otherwise you should set the MONGODB_PORT environment variable to your MongoDb port.
+You can determine the port with
+`sudo lsof -iTCP -sTCP:LISTEN | grep mongo`

+And set the environment variable:

+`export MONGODB_PORT=27017` (Linux / Mac OS)

+`set MONGODB_PORT=27017` (Windows)

+Migrate the SQL db to MongoDB (JSON)

 `python db_migrate.py`